SkylineCommunications/dataminer-docs-connectors/connector/doc/ABB_Newave_UPS.md

 ## How to use

 SNMP is used to retrieve the device information.
-On element creation, IP address of the device must be set.
 To see the actual traffic between the element and the device, a built-in DataMiner tool called Stream Viewer can be used.
-You can access it by right-clicking the element in the Surveyor and selecting View \> Stream Viewer.
+You can access it by right-clicking the element in the Surveyor and selecting **View** > **Stream Viewer**.
-Pages section describes what data each page contains.

-## Pages
+Below, you can find an overview of the available data pages.

 ### General